~13 min read

 - AI automation that handles routine work while escalating complex issues is the operating model that wins.
 All-AI fails.
 All-human don’t scale.
 Hybrid does both.

 - Total cost of ownership matters more than headline subscription price.
 Generic tools force hidden costs through manual workarounds, third-party integrations, and agent time spent on order lookups.
+For the productivity-tracking side specifically, our guide to tracking support agent productivity for remote teams covers the metrics that surface these hidden costs.

 Ready to see how a purpose-built eCommerce helpdesk handles your specific channels and workflows?
 Book a Free Demo and experience the difference native marketplace integration actually makes.